scandum/gridsort/README.md

 </details>

 The following benchmark was on WSL gcc version 7.4.0 (Ubuntu 7.4.0-1ubuntu1~18.04.1).
 The source code was compiled using gcc -O3 bench.c.
 The bar graph shows the best run out of 100 on 32 bit integers.
-Comparisons for gridsort are not inlined.
+Comparisons for gridsort and qsort are not inlined.
 The stdlib qsort() in the benchmark is a mergesort variant.

 ![gridsort vs stdsort](https://github.com/scandum/gridsort/blob/main/images/gridsort_vs_qsort.png)